JacintaF08/nominal-network-psychometrics/README.md

 ### Real data (Algebra Concept Inventory)

-The ACI data (`data/real/ACI_FormA_Spring2019.xlsx`) were collected by Wladis et al. (2018) from the City University of New York and are included here with permission.
-The dataset contains Form A responses from Spring 2019 (N = 165 after exclusion of invalid forms; N = 143 after item-level exclusions required for 20-fold CV).
+The ACI data were collected by Wladis et al. (2018) from the City University of New York.
+Data are available upon request from Wladis et al. The dataset contains Form A responses from Spring 2019 (N = 165 after exclusion of invalid forms; N = 143 after item-level exclusions required for 20-fold CV).

-See `real_data/figures_and_realdata.R` for the full data cleaning and exclusion procedure, including which items and options were removed and why.

 ---